raphaelmansuy/spark-jupyter-env-docker/README.md

-# A docker-compose with scala and spark
+# A docker-compose with scala and spark and jupiterlab

 Created Time: June 9, 2022 9:00 AM
 Last edited Time: June 9, 2022 5:43 PM